 Accuracy and consistency are key to effective course rating.
 Measurements and ratings are conducted by experienced raters who are volunteers of the PEIGA.

-Participating in the Course Rating process gives one a better understanding of not only course design and what makes a good hole but how use better course management in playing the game.
-We have
+Participating in the Course Rating process gives one a better understanding of not only what makes a good hole but how use better course management in playing the game.
+We have openings on both the men’s and ladies rating teams and would welcome anyone who is interested in helping the PEIGA in this very important area.

 Joyce MacLellan & Wayne Levy